smapiot/piral/.github/CONTRIBUTING.md

 ## How Can I Contribute?

+### Development Instructions

+Please find more information about how to setup your machine for developing Piral in [the source documentation](../src/README.md).

 ### Reporting Bugs

 Before creating bug report, please make sure that you first check the [existing issues](https://github.com/smapiot/piral/issues?q=is%3Aopen+is%3Aissue+label%3Abug), as you might find that the issue is already reported.
 Fill out [the required template](https://github.com/smapiot/piral/issues/new?template=bug_report.md), the information it asks for helps us resolve issues faster.